w3f/polkadot-wiki/docs/learn/learn-staking.md

 to the chain's runtime storage.
 In the current staking system configuration, the bags list keeps
 {{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorsCount" defaultValue={50000}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="query.staking.maxNominatorsCount" defaultValue={20000}/> :kusama }}
-nomination intents, of which, at most {{ polkadot: 22,500 :polkadot }}{{ kusama: 20,000  :kusama }}
+nomination intents, of which, at most {{ polkadot: <RPC network="polkadot" path="query.electionProviderMultiPhase.maxElectingVoters" defaultValue={22500}/> :polkadot }}{{ kusama: <RPC network="kusama" path="query.electionProviderMultiPhase.maxElectingVoters" defaultValue={20000}/> :kusama }}
 come out as the electing nominators.
 Check
 [Staking Election Stages](learn-nominator.md#staking-election-stages) section for more info.

 :::caution Minimum active nomination threshold to earn rewards is dynamic

 Once again, submitting a nomination intent does not guarantee staking rewards.
 The stake of the top
-{{ polkadot: 22,500 :polkadot }}{{ kusama: 20,000  :kusama }} nominators is applied to the
+{{ polkadot: <RPC network="polkadot" path="query.electionProviderMultiPhase.maxElectingVoters" defaultValue={22500}/> :polkadot }}{{ kusama: <RPC network="kusama" path="query.electionProviderMultiPhase.maxElectingVoters" defaultValue={20000}/>  :kusama }} nominators is applied to the
 validators in the active set.
-To avail staking rewards, ensure that the number of tokens bonded is higher than the minimum active nomination.
+To avail of staking rewards, ensure that the number of tokens bonded is higher than the minimum active nomination.
 For more information, check the [nominator guide](learn-nominator.md)

 :::

-The solution of the election of nominators has to meet certain requirements, such as maximizing the amount of stake to nominate validators and distributing the stake backing validators as evenly as possible.
+The solution to the election of nominators has to meet certain requirements, such as maximizing the amount of stake to nominate validators and distributing the stake backing validators as evenly as possible.
 The objectives of this election mechanism are to maximize the security of the network, and achieve fair representation of the nominators.
 If you want to know more about how NPoS works (e.g.